 1. Third party

-Third party is the minimum level of cover you need to legally drive or even keep a vehicle that has not been SORN-ed (see Gov.uk for more).
+It's the minimum level of cover to legally drive or even keep a vehicle that has not been SORN-ed (see Gov.uk for more).
 Yet it covers very little, only protecting others on the road, and property such as walls, homes and streetlights from your bad driving.

 So if an accident's your fault, third party pays for the damage you cause to another driver's vehicle and their property and protects any passengers.
 It will not cover you for any damage to your own vehicle so you will be expected to pay this cost yourself.